nginxinc/nginx-amplify-doc/content/faq/nginx-agent.md

   * RHEL/CentOS/OEL 9 (amd64/arm64)
   * Amazon Linux 2 LTS (amd64/arm64)

-The following platforms are no longer supported but still can be used with older agent packages powered by Python 2:

-  * Ubuntu 16.04 "xenial" (i386/amd64/arm64)
-  * Debian 9 "stretch" (i386/amd64)
-  * RHEL/CentOS/OEL 6 (i386/amd64)
-  * RHEL/CentOS/OEL 7 (amd64)
-  * Amazon Linux (amd64)

-The following OS and distributions aren't fully supported yet, and no agent packages are available.
-However, you can try a specialized install script [here](https://raw.githubusercontent.com/nginxinc/naas-agent/blob/main/packages/install-nginx-agent.sh).
-To use it, run [install-nginx-agent.sh](https://raw.githubusercontent.com/nginxinc/naas-agent/blob/main/packages/install-nginx-agent.sh) as root and follow the prompts.
-You can find the API key in the Amplify web interface, either in the **Settings** or the **New System** pop-up window.

-  * FreeBSD
-  * SLES
-  * Alpine
-  * Fedora

 If you find something that needs fixing, you're welcome to [submit a PR](https://github.com/nginx/agent/) for the issue.

 ### How Do I Start to Monitor My Systems with NGINX Amplify?